-1.24 The town should support efforts to honor and celebrate the diversity of our citizenry through activities at the Century Center, and by supporting cultural centers, festivals, and musical and arts events.
+1.24 The town should support efforts to honor and celebrate the diversity of our citizenry through activities at the Century Center, and by supporting cultural centers, festivals, and musical and arts events. centers, festivals, and musical and arts events.

+NTAAC: 1.24 is a worthy goal and examples can be sited to support its achievement (IE the West End Poetry Festival, 2nd Friday Art Walk, Carrboro Music Festival, etc.)

 1.25 The town should continue to support, as well as encourage its residents to support, the ArtsCenter, which is an integral part of the town's cultural life.

+Planning Board: Town support for the ArtsCenter will be

 Planning Board: Town support for the ArtsCenter will be especially critical through 2020 as it enters a new chapter and faces a transition to a new building.

 1.26 The Town should preserve and celebrate its history through continuing installations and display and continued support of Carrboro Day.

 Arts Committee: More could be done to preserve and celebrate Carrboro's history.
 The Town historian (a volunteer position) could assist in this worthwhile effort.

 1.27 The town should support, fund and purchase public art, including sculpture and murals, and encourage public art projects like The Public Gallery of Carrboro's Art on Weaver.

 Arts Committee: Public murals and sculpture should be encouraged by the town.
 The town could partner with artists, private donors and property developers to further this effort.

 1.28 The town should encourage year-round use of its nationally acclaimed Farmer's Market.
 While seasonal use will vary, the town should also encourage additional, compatible uses, such as a regular crafts and arts market.

-Economic Sustainability Commission: The Farmers Market is in year-round use, and the town should make a space for an arts and crafts market .
+Economic Sustainability Commission: The Farmers Market is in year-round use, and the town should make a space for an arts and crafts market.
+(Comment from Recreation and Parks Commission: this should reflect that an Arts and Crafts market stared in 2015)

 1.29 A celebration should be developed in which art galleries, the town, and local restaurants sponsor arts-related activities on a regular basis.